robertpeteuil/terraform-installer/README.md

   - prevents user prompt asking for install destination
   - user must enter sudo password unless NOPASSWD is enabled
   - uncomment line 12 to make this the default behavior (`sudoInstall=true`)

-### Official Installation Process

-- visit website download page
-- locate version for OS/CPU and download
-- find and extract binary from downloaded zip file
-- copy binary to a directory on the PATH

 ### Installation with this Installer